nexpy/nxrefine/_sources/introduction.rst.txt

 equations, the coordinates of the Bragg peaks, :math:`x_p` and :math:`y_p`, and the beam center, :math:`x_c` and :math:`y_c` have been multiplied by the pixel sizes.
-These coordinates are defined in the detector frame in which the *x*-l_axis is the direction of the fastest-moving pixel coordinates.
+These coordinates are defined in the detector frame in which the *x*-axis is the direction of the fastest-moving pixel coordinates.
 By convention, the *x*-axis is horizontal and the *y*-axis is vertical, *i.e.*, the origin of the pixel array is in the lower-left corner.
 However, it is quite common for